Pylons/pyramid/docs/narr/views.rst

 -----------------------------

-The easiest way to define a view is to create a function that accepts two arguments: :term:`context`, and :term:`request`.
-For example, this is a hello world view implemented as a function:
+The easiest way to define a view is to create a function that accepts two arguments: :term:`context`, and :term:`request` and which returns a response object.
+For example, this is a "hello world" view implemented as a function:

 .. code-block:: python
    :linenos: